jacobgil/jacobgil.github.io/_posts/2020-12-31-exploring-explainability-for-vision-transformers.md

 - The Query image highlights mainly the bottom part of the Airplane.
-- The image is Negative in the top part of the Airplane.
+- The Key image is negative in the top part of the Airplane.